aCuriousDev/odin-recipes/README.md

 Odin Recipes is build on HTML5 only, as of today, don't expect those beautiful CSS3 thingy here : It's BRUTAL art you ignorant *wink*.
 There are 4 iterations :
-- [x]Creation of the index.html
+- [x] Creation of the index.html
 - [x] Creation of the first recipe page, within the recipes directory, and link it in the index.html page.
 - [x] Add content to the recipe page : image, description, ingredients and steps.
-- [ ] Add two more recipes, all of them linked in the home page.
+- [x] Add two more recipes, all of them linked in the home page.

 More infos can be found on : https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/recipes#assignment

+New goals : Here comes the fancy CSS stuff, no more brutal design 😢
+- [ ] Apply Basic Styling using seen properties.

 ## Learning Outcomes